Visiting Sheringham Park as a family?

 • Look out on our events page for a diverse range of family activities over the school holidays.

 If you’re not already a National Trust member, why not enjoy the benefits of family membership?
+We've also introduced a £10 junior membership to inspire the next generation of nature and heritage lovers.
 You’ll be able to explore over 500 special places like Sheringham Park for free and if you join as part of your visit to Sheringham Park, you’ll have helped support the conservation of this incredible place.